Semi-Discriminative Representation Loss for Online Continual Learning: Abstract

 \section{Abstract}

-The use of episodic memories in continual learning has been shown to be effective in terms of alleviating {catastrophic forgetting}.
-In recent studies, several gradient-based approaches have been developed to make more efficient use of compact episodic memories, which constrain the gradients resulting from new samples with those from memorized samples, aiming to reduce the diversity of gradients from different tasks.
-In this paper, we reveal the relation between diversity of gradients and discriminativeness of representations, demonstrating connections between \acl{DML} and \cl{}.
-Based on these findings, we propose a simple yet highly efficient method -- \acf{DRL} -- for \cl{}.
-In comparison with several state-of-the-art methods, \ac{DRL} shows effectiveness with low computational cost on multiple benchmark experiments in the setting of online \cl{}.
+The use of episodic memory in continual learning has demonstrated effectiveness for alleviating catastrophic forgetting.
+In recent studies, gradient-based approaches have been developed to make more efficient use of compact episodic memory.
+Such approaches refine the gradients resulting from new samples by those from memorized samples, aiming to reduce the diversity of gradients from different tasks.
+In this paper, we clarify the relation between diversity of gradients and discriminativeness of representations, showing shared as well as conflicting interests between \acl{DML} and \cl{}, thus demonstrating pros and cons of learning discriminative representations in \cl{}.
+Based on these findings, we propose a simple method -- \acf{SDRL} -- for \cl{}.
+In comparison with state-of-the-art methods, \ac{SDRL} shows better performance with low computational cost on multiple benchmark tasks in the setting of online \cl{}.